floooh/cimgui-sokol-starterkit/README.md

 - [cimgui](https://github.com/cimgui/cimgui) (C bindings for Dear ImGui)
 - [Sokol Headers](https://github.com/floooh/sokol) (only what's needed)

-I'm not planning to do regular updates to newer versions of those files, so the versions contained in here may be behind.
+I'm not planning to do frequent updates to newer versions of those files, so the versions contained in here may be behind.
 Updating your own copies is trivial though, just copy the new files from the original repositories over the files contained here.